-Returning to Work and Traveling
+Returning to Work and Travelling

 As with any surgery, you will need some time to recover.
-Be sure to check with your healthcare professional before returning to work or starting any strenuous activity.
+Be sure to check with your stoma care nurse before returning to work or starting any strenuous activity.
 Once you have recovered from the surgery, your urostomy should not limit you.
 You should be able to return to work or travel just about anywhere.
-Your healthcare professional will guide and direct you accordingly.
+Your stoma care nurse will guide and direct you accordingly.

-When you travel, take your ostomy supplies with you.
+When you travel, take your stoma supplies with you.
 It's a good idea to pack more than you think you will need.
-If you need to buy supplies while traveling, you will find that ostomy products are available from select medical or surgical retailers throughout the world.
+If you need to buy supplies while travelling, you will find that stoma products are available from select medical or surgical retailers throughout the world.

-- When flying, pack ostomy supplies in your carry-on bag - Check with your airline about restrictions on traveling with liquids, gels, scissors, and aerosols - Explore carrying a travel card that has information about your ostomy this can be helpful when communicating with airport security personnel - Fasten the seat belt above or below your stoma - Store your ostomy products in a cool, dry place - Know where to contact a local ostomy care nurse when traveling - Consider using a leg bag if you will be unable to empty your pouch when it is 1/3 to 1/2 full
+- When flying, pack stoma supplies in your carry-on bag. - Check with your airline about restrictions on travelling with liquids, gels, scissors, and aerosols. - Explore carrying a travel card that has information about your stoma - the Urostomy Association (see page 39) can provide travel cards specifically for a urostomy, in lots of different languages, this can be helpful when communicating with airport security personnel. - Fasten the seat belt above or below your stoma. - Store your stoma products in a cool, dry place.

+- Know where to contact a local stoma care nurse when travelling. - Consider using a leg bag if you will be unable to empty your pouch when it is 1/3 to 1/2 full.